leekevinyg/system-design-notes/README.md

 - How many new tweets?
 Number of tweet views?
 - Number of timeline generations per second?
 - How much storage is needed?
 - What network bandwidth usage are we expecting?
+(Important in deciding how to manage traffic and balance load between servers.
+Add details later.)

 (3) **System interface definitions**